 On average, American homeowners move every 5-7 years.
 There are, of course, that rare breed who’ve been in the same house for fifty years.
 And, sometimes, those of us doing the moving ask the same thing.
 Why?
 After all, moving is stressful.
+Even if you use a company like Atlanta Home Movers to help to make the actual move much easier, there is still so much to consider and this all contributes to the stress.
 On top of which, moving so often can cost a lot.
 Over short periods, house prices don’t have much opportunity to increase.
 You may make a little more than you spent, but that’s likely minimal.
 Plus, there are legal and moving fees to take care of.
 But yet there are many reasons homeowners move.

 But, when you’ve got to move, you’ve got to move.
 Few of us sell because we have itchy feet.
 In that instance, we would just go on a vacation, right?
 When it comes to moving, the reasons homeowners move are much more robust and easy to understand.
 It can be difficult to say goodbye, but these reasons keep us looking forward throughout the hunt.
 They depend entirely on each house hunter.
 But, there are some common reasons for deciding to jump ship.
 And, we’re going to look at some of them here.